JinyiShang/Final-Project-Group5/Code/README.md

 * [Plot results](#Plot-results)
   * [Error and Epochs](#Error-and-Epochs)
   * [Real Value and Fitted Value](#Real-Value-and-Fitted-Value)

+## Neural Network
+This part will show the application of Neural Network on specific data and the results of it.

 ### Load Data and Split Train and Test Data
 Firstly, read the preprocessed data, taking the last column 'MEDV' as target, and the rest columns as features.